 An earnout is an unsecured promise unless the contract makes it something more.
 If you take a bare earnout and the buyer later cannot or will not pay, you hold a contract claim and nothing else, and you stand behind the buyer’s secured lenders.
 Minnesota sellers use four tools to convert that bare promise into a real recovery path.

 The first is an escrow or holdback: a portion of the price is held by a third party or retained by the buyer and released as the earnout is earned, so the money exists before the dispute does.
-The second is a security interest in the business assets, perfected as a UCC Article 9 security interest, which gives the seller collateral and a priority position.
+The second is a security interest in the business assets, perfected as a UCC Article 9 security interest, which gives you collateral and a priority position.
+Under Minnesota’s Uniform Commercial Code, a security interest attaches to the collateral once it becomes enforceable, Minn.
+Stat. § 336.9-203, and once perfected it takes priority over a conflicting unperfected interest and ranks against other perfected creditors by time of filing or perfection, Minn.
+Stat. § 336.9-322(a).
+Filing your financing statement early establishes your priority date ahead of other creditors of the business.
 The third is a guaranty from the buyer’s parent company or principals, adding a second party to collect from.
 The fourth is a setoff right against a seller note, where the seller financed part of the price and can offset an unpaid earnout against what the seller still owes.
 These tools are not mutually exclusive, and the right combination depends on the buyer’s balance sheet and how much of the price is contingent.

 How should an earnout dispute be resolved under Minnesota law?